 In this series, I dig a little deeper into the meaning of psychological terms.
 This week's term is conformity.
 According to Psychology Today, conformity is "the tendency to align our attitudes, beliefs, and behaviours with those around us."
 From an early age, we learn to mimic the behaviours we see around us.
 In order to… Continue reading What Is… Conformity

 Escaping the Emotional Roller Coaster by Dr. Patricia Zurita Ona draws upon acceptance and commitment therapy (ACT) techniques to help "super-feelers" work with their emotions more effectively.
 What is a super-feeler?
-The author uses it to describe people who struggle with emotional regulation, meaning they experience intense emotions and strong emotional reactions.
-The book focuses… Continue reading Book Review: Escaping the Emotional Roller Coaster
+It's someone who struggles with emotional regulation, meaning they experience intense emotions and strong emotional reactions.
+The book focuses on emotional sensitivity; this is… Continue reading Book Review: Escaping the Emotional Roller Coaster

 The Subtle Art of Not Giving A F*ck: A Counterintuitive Approach to Living a Good Life is written by Mark Manson.
 He's a blogger who wrote this book in reaction to the problems he saw in the self-help industry, but he doesn't have a background in psychology or any sort of related field.
 This book… Continue reading Book Review: The Subtle Art of Not Giving a F*ck